 Therefore HRA exempt = Rs.6,000.
 Remaining HRA of Rs 15,000 – Rs 6,000 = Rs.9,000 will form part of his taxable income under Salaries on account of HRA.

-Regarding Income from House Property and claiming interest on home loan deduction – this will be allowed as follows:
+The income from house property and claiming interest on home loan deduction will be allowed as follows:

 Gross Annual Value of the property is Nil(because his parents live in the house property)

 Less: Deduction on Interest on home loan = Rs 2,00,000 (limited to Rs.2,00,000 for self-occupied house)

 Net Loss under the head ‘Income from House Property’ = (-) Rs 2,00,000 which will be added to his taxable income.